U.S. Fed balance sheet expands in latest week

 The Fed's balance sheet - a broad gauge of its lending to

-the financial system - stood at $2.848 trillion on July 4, down
+the financial system - stood at $2.85 trillion on April 11, up

 The Fed's overnight direct loans to credit-worthy banks via